dinther/pathbuilder/README.md

 # pathbuilder
 Path builder library for use in openSCAD.
-It is designed to create 2D shapes that can them be extruded.
-Often relativly simple shapes are pretty hard to create in openSCAD while similar shapes are so easy in sgv for example.
+It is designed to create 2D shapes that can then be extruded.
+Some shapes can be pretty hard to create in openSCAD using boolean operations while similar shapes are so easy in sgv.
-This library brings some the <a href="https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/d#path_commands">SVG path syntax</a> to openSCAD and a few extras such as fillet and chamfer.
-The command sequence is similar to how the old logo turtle worked.
-You just push it along step by step.
+This library brings the <a href="https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/d#path_commands">SVG path syntax</a> to openSCAD plus a some powerful additional commands such as fillet and chamfer.

-The commands are all single character to keep things short and chain together just like the familiar translate rotate and scale commands in openSCAD.
-Lower-case characters work with relative coordinates and upper-case commands work with absolute coordinates just like in SVG. for now I have choosen to have the x and y values as separate values to keep things consistent because a lot of the commands only act on either x or y.
+The SVG path commands in pathbuilder are all single character to keep with the original syntax.
+Just like with SVG lower case commands work with coordinates relative to the current point while upper-case commands work with absolute coordinates.

+In this new version there are two ways pathbuilder can be used.

 ## install
 copy pathbuilder.scad to your openSCAD library folder